Rangi42/polishedcrystal/README.md

    * Curse is a Ghost-type move
    * Sandstorm does 1/16 damage per turn
    * Disable lasts for 4 turns
+   * Shiny Pokémon have an odd Attack DV, 13 or 14 Defense and Speed, and perfect 15 Special, so 1/2048 Pokémon is shiny
 * Gameplay elements from future (or past) generations:
    * Hold B to use Running Shoes
    * Surf at Bicycle/Running Shoes speed